There’s the game within the game, the game outside the game and the festive fervor of wagering frolicking.

 - Will there be a touchdown of 20 or more yards?
 Yes or no

-- Will the 2-minute warning occur exactly at 2:00?
+- Will the two-minute warning occur exactly at 2:00?
 Yes or no

-Whoever gains the most correct answers will gain some piece of the pot.
-It will keep bettors interested, regardless of the how the game unfolds.
+Whoever gets the most correct answers will gain a piece of the pot.
+It will keep bettors interested, regardless of how the game unfolds.